|Marble-faced Bristle-Tyrant Phylloscartes

 The Marble-faced Bristle-tyrant is distributed in the Andes from Colombia to central Bolivia with a disjunct population in the hills around Caracas..
 See the distribution map at Birdlife International.
 It is found in the borders of montane forest in the mid-storey and sub-canopy at altitudes mainly between 800 and 2,200 metres.

-I originally identified this bird as Ashy-throated Tyrannulet Phyllomyias cinereiceps but, as Avery Bartels of eBird pointed out, this bird has a longer tail and more pronounced wing bars.
+I originally identified the bird in photo 1 as Ashy-throated Tyrannulet Phyllomyias cinereiceps but, as Avery Bartels of eBird pointed out, this bird has a longer tail and more pronounced wing bars.
 It also has a mottled rather than streaky breast.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|